-Nationally, there are more applicants than spaces available in first-year classes.
-Schools rely heavily on selection criteria that bear on expected performance in law school and can be applied objectively to all candidates.
 Law schools consider a variety of factors in admitting their students.
-The two factors that all candidates present—prior academic performance and the LSAT score—are fundamental to the admission process (PDF).
+The two factors that can be applied objectively to all candidates and are most predictive of success in law school—prior academic performance and the LSAT score—are fundamental to the admission process (PDF).

 The most difficult admission decisions are those regarding candidates who are neither so well qualified nor so unsatisfactory as to present a clear-cut case for acceptance or denial.
 These applicants constitute the majority of the applicant pool at many law schools.
 However, if you assess your credentials accurately, your likelihood of admission to an ABA-accredited law school is strong.

 Criteria That May Be Considered by Law School Admission Committees

 Sign up for LSAC's Candidate Referral Service (CRS) to help law schools recruit you on the basis of specific characteristics, such as your

 - LSAT score,

 CRS registration is free for anyone with an LSAC.org account.
 Signing up for CRS authorizes LSAC to share your credentials with law schools, agencies or individuals working on their behalf, and other eligible programs related to legal education.

 LSAC recommends that you authorize release.
 CRS is an opportunity to be found by law schools you might not otherwise have considered.

 Remember that law schools require complete files before making their decisions.
 A law school will consider your file complete when it has received your application, Credential Assembly Service (CAS) law school report (or LSAT law school report if the law school does not require the Credential Assembly Service), letters of recommendation and/or evaluations (if required), personal statement, any requirements unique to the particular school, and application fee (if required).